Part 1: Load the FAQ documents

 index.fit(documents)

-The text_fields participate in text search.
-The keyword_fields can be used for exact filters.
-We keep course as a keyword because a student from one course should not receive FAQ entries from another course.
+The text_fields participate in text search, while the keyword_fields drive exact filters.
+We keep course as a keyword because a student from one course shouldn't receive FAQ entries from another course.

 Try a search directly before exposing anything to an LLM: